Updated on 05/12/2018

 The first time I had made masala bread was when I was attending the baking technique classes in Bangalore.
-Adding all sorts of masalas to the bread was totally new to me… at that moment I frowned at the idea of adding coriander, onion, garlic, curry leaves, chillis etc to the bread dough.
-Wondered how it would taste and it did turn out delicious.
+Adding all sorts of masalas to the bread was totally new to me… at that moment I frowned at the idea of adding coriander, onion, garlic, curry leaves, chillis, etc to the bread dough.
+Wondered how it would taste.
+After baking it and sampling it, I found it very delicious.
+The other students were surprised that I’d never tasted a masala bread.
 Forgot about the bread till I opened the ‘to try list’.

 Masala bread is a good accompaniment to any smooth soup like broccoli, cauliflower, tomato soup or any soup of your choice.
 The leftover bread made a lovely in between snack as it tastes good on its own.
 The charming thing about baking this bread is that you can add the masala according to your taste.
 By masalas I mean onion, garlic, green chillis, ginger, coriander, fenugreek, curry leaves, etc. Feel free to add whatever you want.

 As to exercising my arm, yes I still knead the dough with my hands… not too impressed with my kenwood machine.
 My arms still are not slimmer.. how can they be after eating so much bread.
 The motto at the moment is knead, bake and eat.

 Since I baked this bread for the first time at home, I’ve used it to make sandwiches and it adds that extra flavor to it.
 I’ve also made them into buns to serve them as individual portions for a dinner party.

 1 big loaf

 1½ tsp salt